manga-dynpop/manga-dynpop.github.io/_pages/data_access.md

 layout: post
 ---

-The MaNGA DynPop catalogs are publicly available on [Github][1], including (1) the stellar dynamical properties and (2) the stellar population and star-formation history properties for over 10000 galaxies from MaNGA survey.
+The MaNGA DynPop catalogs are publicly available on [Github][1], including (1) the stellar dynamical properties and (2) the stellar population and star-formation history properties for over 10000 galaxies from [MaNGA survey][MaNGA survey].

 The stellar dynamical properties are obtained using the well-established Jeans Anisotropic Modelling (JAM) method ([Cappellari 2008][Cappellari2008]; [Cappellari 2020][Cappellari2020]).

-The stellar population and star-formation history properties are obtained from the stellar population synthesis (SPS) method using the Penalized Pixel-Fitting software (pPXF; [Cappellari&Emsellem 2004][Cappellari2004]; [Cappellari2017][Cappellari2017]; [Cappellari2023][Cappellari2023]).
+The stellar population and star-formation history properties are obtained from the stellar population synthesis (SPS) method using the Penalized Pixel-Fitting software (pPXF; [Cappellari&Emsellem 2004][Cappellari2004]; [Cappellari 2017][Cappellari2017]; [Cappellari 2023][Cappellari2023]).

 <font color=red>If you use any data below, you are requested to cite the paper in the section where the link to the data is given.</font>